cksystemsteaching/selfie/manuscript/encoding.md

 | [Hexadecimal](https://en.wikipedia.org/wiki/Hexadecimal "Hexadecimal") | {0,1,2,3,4,5,6,7,8,9, | 16 | {$$}\lceil\frac{log(n)}{log(16)}\rceil{/$$} | {$$}16^n{/$$} |
 | | A,B,C,D,E,F} | | | |

-### Elementary Arithmetics
+### Integer Arithmetics

-Fortunately, elementary arithmetics works for binary numbers just like it does for decimal numbers or any other representation with base greater than one.
+Fortunately, elementary arithmetics with binary numbers works just like it does with decimal numbers or any other representation with base greater than one.
 For example, adding two numbers in any such representation works as usual by adding their digits from right to left while carrying any *overflow* to the left.
 Only unary is different!
-Elementary arithmetics with unary numbers is done by, imagine, *string concatenation*.
+Elementary arithmetics with unary numbers is obviously done by, imagine, *string concatenation*.

 X> Let us add the values 85 and, say, 170.
 X>